- Soil Association

 - Save our soil

-Protecting your soil at home
+How to save our soil at home

-1. Grow your own
+1. Grow your own food

 Growing different vegetables and plants in your garden will help recycle nutrients back into the soil.
 It also reconnects you with where food comes from.

 Leaving soil bare is not good for its health.
-Rain can wash away soil nutrients—and even the soil itself.
+Rain can wash away soil nutrients, and even the soil itself.
 Make sure you keep it covered, with plants, edible crops and cover crops.

 3. Grow soil saving plants

+Another way of saving soil at home is to plant flowers and plants that benefit soil health.
+There are lots of different types.
 Plants that pull nitrogen from the air help increase the fertility of your soils.
-Deep-rooting plants stop compaction, promote healthy soil structure, and draw up nutrients deeper in the soil for use by other plants.
+Deep-rooting plants stop the soil hardening, promote healthy soil structure, and draw up nutrients deeper in the soil for other plants.

 Find your closest box scheme to support a nature-friendly farmer in your area.

+- We work with farmers to test practical solutions.
 We're out in the field with farmers, trialling new farming methods that can help improve their soils.

+- We lobby the government.
 Our Policy team are working hard to make sure Government treat soil as a fundamental environmental resource and write policies that prioritise and safeguard UK soils.

+- We raise public awareness about soils, and the solutions to help save them.
 We work hard to help citizens about the importance of soils, and how protecting them can help resolve our climate, nature and health crises.

 Become a member today to support the movement to save our soils.

-5. Speak out for soil
+6. Speak out for soil

 -